-The book Running TAP [1990-2020] is a wide-ranging archive of an independent artist run organisation devoted to art and artists in Sydney, Australia, known as TAP Gallery.
+The aim of this project is to produce the book Running TAP [1990-2015] which is a wide-ranging archive of an independent artist run organisation devoted to art and artists in Sydney, Australia, known as TAP Art Gallery.
 It is an archive of audio-visual recordings, visual documentation that includes; photographs, graphic design, newsletters, catalogues, news publications and published media.
-The total archive also contains the printed material that has accompanied every activity and operation, as well a considerable body of the ephemera, printed and written records of the book project production, sketches, proposals, meetings that have been minuted and project initiatives.
+The total archive also contains the printed material that has accompanied every activity and operation, as well aa a considerable body of the ephemera, printed and written records of the book project production, sketches, proposals, meetings that have been minuted and project initiatives.

 The book Running TAP began as a simple idea: a written account of recorded interviews with artists and friends of TAP Gallery that were to have been accompanied by portraits painted by Lesley Dimmick OAM, Founder and Manager of TAP Gallery.

 The book Running TAP book project came into its own as a vital artwork in progress and the contemporary creative construction began in earnest in 2018.
 The creative construction has become a conscious collaborative action, sculptural in concept, of accumulation and stacking, as well as the writing, transcribing of interviews, compiling of visual elements and editing of a given reality.
 It is part reportage and part memoir spanning 30 years of the independent arts across a generation of artists in the 1990s.

 “It just became so popular.
 I was just amazed that the weeks rolled into years and now it’s 30 years.
 The thing is that we were only there through demand.
 If people didn’t book us we wouldn’t be here.”Lesley Dimmick interviewed by Angela Stretch